guilherme-tambelini/python_request_api/README.md

 # python_request_api
-My study in Python and GCP
+My studies in Python and GCP.

 This Python script works with Google Cloud Function.
-Load data from a API to a Bucketsin GCP.
+Is intended to Load data from a API to a Buckets in GCP.